PendoNL/nl.pendo.spotify/README.md

 Due to rate limiting in the Spotify API, you need to create a [Spotify app](https://developer.spotify.com/dashboard) yourself.
 Within the context of just your own devices this should work within these limits.

+Choose any app name and description but make sure to set `https://callback.athom.com/oauth2/callback` as redirect URI.
+When asked which APIs to use select `Web API`.

 1. Clone this repository
 2. `cp example.env.json env.json`
 3. Add your client_id and client_secret to `env.json`